 And we offer this experience at a price you can afford.

-We’ll only have four masterclasses over the course of the entire workshop and only singers who don’t sing arias as part of their assigned roles will perform at them.
+We’ll have four masterclasses over the course of the entire workshop and only singers who don’t sing arias as part of their assigned roles will perform in them.
 This will free up a lot more time for other rehearsals or just down time.
 Nina will choose the masterclass participants herself.

 There is no upper age limit for participants.
 We accept students younger than 18 for appropriate roles with their parents’ permission.

 Participants will be selected from live auditions be held in Edmonton, Winnipeg, London, Toronto, Montreal, St John’s and Halifax or from recorded auditions for those too far away to audition in person.
 There are no age limits for this programme.
 Each role will be double cast, if possible and each participant will have at least two public performances of his or her role.
 All participants will be expected to arrive with their parts securely memorized, as if for a professional engagement.